Questions about radiation therapy

 Your doctor may suggest radiation therapy to treat your cancer.
 Sometimes radiation can cure cancer.
 At other times the goal may be to slow the cancer’s growth to help you feel better.
 Be sure to talk to your doctor about the goal of your treatment.

-Radiation therapy is not like chemotherapy (key-mo-THER-uh-pee, often called chemo).
+Radiation therapy is not like chemotherapy (key-mo-THAIR-uh-pee, often called chemo).
 Radiation treats just the tumor.
 Chemo uses drugs to treat the whole body.
 So chemo might be used if a person has cancer in many places.
 Radiation affects only the part of the body being treated.

 How much does radiation therapy cost?